Table Of Contents

 • Ensure compliance with regulations and standards from the start

-Overall, provisioning is a best practice for organizations that want to improve their IT operations’ efficiency, accuracy, security, compliance, and visibility.
+Overall, provisioning is a best practice for organizations that want to improve the efficiency, accuracy, security, compliance, and visibility of their IT operations.

 Features To Look For In An Automated Provisioning Tool

 IT organizations can save time and money by automating provisioning.
-And there are quite a number of provisioning tools for that.
+And there are quite several provisioning tools for that.

 Some auto-provisioning tools are dedicated to a specific use case.
 Others cater to a specific type of system, like cloud or server provisioning.
 So, determining which automation solution is right for your company depends on your specific requirements.